shahab897/php-rest-api/README.md

 ## Setup

 1. Clone this repository.
-2. Set up a web server and configure it to point to the `public` directory
+2. Set up a web server and configure it to point to the `root` directory
-3. Create a MySQL database and import the `db.sql` file
-4. Update the `config.php` file with your database connection details
-5. Install dependencies via composer `composer install`

 ## Usage